County Galway Ireland · Co. Galway · Ballyconneely Save · Share

 Sep-Oct

-Maerl washes ashore most heavily now, colouring the strand.
-Storms are part of the deal but clear days are unbeatable.
+Maerl washes ashore heavily now and the strand deepens in colour.
+Storms are part of the deal, but a clear autumn day on this coast is unbeatable.

 ◉ Go